davidbeard741/arcticfrenz-data/README.md

 The final score (`scoreHold`) is calculated as the sum of the normalized scores for each factor: `scoreHold = nfts_normalized + rarity_score_normalized + days_held_with_decay`

-#### Analysis of Factors' Influence
+#### Analysis of Factor Influence

 **1. Quantity of NFTs:**

-In the example, the normalized score for the number of NFTs held (`nfts_normalized`) is 0.2.
-This indicates that the quantity of NFTs has a moderate influence on the final score.
-While owning more NFTs contributes positively, it doesn't solely determine the ranking.
+   - The quantity of NFTs held by an individual significantly impacts their overall score.
+A higher count of NFTs increases the holder's influence within the collection.
+The normalization process ensures that this factor remains proportional across all holders.
+   - The weight (`quantityNfts_weight`) can be adjusted to emphasize or de-emphasize the importance of the quantity of NFTs owned in the overall score.

 **2. Rarity Score:**

-The normalized score for the sum of rarity scores (`rarity_score_normalized`) is 0.3, indicating a stronger influence compared to the quantity of NFTs.
-This suggests that the rarity of held NFTs plays a key role in determining the holder score.
-Holders with NFTs possessing higher rarity scores or holders with multiple NFTs will gain an advantage in the ranking.
+   - The rarity score reflects the uniqueness and potential value of each NFT.
+Higher rarity scores indicate more valuable or rare NFTs in the holder's collection.
+This factor rewards holders who possess NFTs with higher rarity.
+   - The `rarityScore_weight` parameter allows for tuning the influence of rarity scores on the overall ranking, providing flexibility in how rarity is valued compared to quantity and holding duration.

 **3. Holding Time:**

-The normalized score for the days held with decay (`days_held_with_decay`) is 0.7877, making it the most impactful factor in the final score.
-This impact is weighted using an exponential decay function.
-Longer holding times yield higher scores, but the impact gradually diminishes as holding time increases, incentivizing new ownership.
-The rate of this diminishing effect is determined by the decay factor.
+   - The length of time each NFT has been held by the owner is a key factor.
+It rewards long-term holders, reflecting their commitment and belief in the value of their NFTs.
+   - The inclusion of a decay factor (`daysHeld_decay_factor`) moderates the influence of extremely long holding periods, preventing holders with very long holding times from disproportionately dominating the rankings.
+   - The decay factor plays a crucial role by encouraging new ownership.

 <br>